muhendisonur/Specificied-Case-CSV-Formatter/readme.md

 <hr />

 ## Input File:
 Program accepts any file with csv file extension.
-It is read csv files automatically.
+It reads all csv files on the local folder automatically.
 ## Output File:
 \* symbol represents the sequential number(1,2,3... etc.) afterthat csv_data*.csv is sample output file. <br />
 Note: program select missing numbers to use on numbering.
 For example we have following files in the output folder: <br />